 When I started this blog, I often spent upwards of 8 hours on a single blog post.
-A number of my entrepreneur friends and advisers asked how I could afford taking this much time away from my core business.
-I said it clarified my own thinking, plus readership (albeit small) was growing — so it seemed to be adding some value.
+Some of my entrepreneur friends and advisers asked how I could afford to take this much time away from my core business.
+I said it clarified my thinking, plus readership (albeit small) was growing — so it seemed to add some value.
 But will it scale?
-Sixteen months later, I managed to turn those blog posts into a best-selling book: Running Lean.
+Sixteen months later, I turned those blog posts into a best-selling book: Running Lean.
 I sold my core business and started a new company (LEANSTACK) whose mission is to build better entrepreneurs.

-We are obsessed with the myth of the overnight success but even hyper-growth companies like Facebook, Airbnb, and Slack all went through the flat part of the hockey-stick curve.
-More important, as Paul Graham nicely illustrated in this post, doing unscalable things pre-product/market fit are the requisite cranks you need to get your engine of growth started and carry yourself to post-product/market fit.
+We are obsessed with the myth of overnight success, but even hyper-growth companies like Facebook, Airbnb, and Slack all went through the flat part of the hockey-stick curve.
+More important, as Paul Graham nicely illustrated in this post, doing unscalable things pre-product/market fit is the requisite crank you need to get your engine of growth started and carry yourself to post-product/market fit.

 The next time someone asks you: “But, will it scale?”, use this 3 part roadmap to evaluate where you are in your journey and hold your ground.

 When people ask you about scale, it is often aimed at your solution versus the problem you are solving.
-It is far more important to pick a big problem worth solving day one, than obsessing about how you will solve it scalably in the future.
+It is far more important to pick a big problem worth solving on day one than obsessing about how you will solve it scalably in the future.